PROCTOLOGY

 Excess hair in the area (present in 60–70% of patients)

-A low-oxygen environment in the area, which promotes infection and inflammation
+Low-oxygen environment in the buttock crease, which favors infection and inflammation